 Tel: +44 121 5075080.
 E-Mail: g.y.h.lip@bham.ac.uk Abstract

-Background: The stroke risk of patients with atrial fibrillation (AF) is not static since AF patients get older and accumulate more comorbidities after AF is diagnosed.
+Background: The stroke risk of patients with atrial fibrillation (AF) is not static, since AF patients get older and accumulate more comorbidities after AF is diagnosed.
 Therefore, the stroke risk of AF patients given certain comorbidities in different age strata should ideally be analyzed using an assessment which considers incident comorbidities and the actual age when ischemic stroke occurred.
 The goal of the present study is to report the age treatment thresholds for the use of NOACs for AF patients without or with only 1 comorbidity of the CHA2DS2-VASc score, based on an “ideal method” of stroke risk assessments.

 Methods and Results: The study cohort included 31,039 and 39,020 AF patients who did not have any or had only 1 risk factor comorbidity of the CHA2DS2-VASc score except for age and sex.
 The risks of ischemic stroke in each age strata for each comorbidities were analyzed in 3 ways, as follows: (i) the conventional way (based on baseline risk factors and age), (ii) dynamic method (patients were censored when new-comorbidities occurred); and (iii) an ideal method (patients were censored when new-comorbidities occurred and the stroke risk was related to the actual age when stroke happened).
 The tipping point for the use of NOACs was set at a stroke risk of 0.9%/year.

 The overall risk of ischemic stroke using the conventional way was overestimated compared to the dynamic or ideal assessment with the incidence rate ratio (IRR) of 1.24 for patients with hypertension, 1.22 for heart failure, 1.37 for diabetes mellitus and 1.35 for vascular diseases; all p values < 0.01.
-The risk of ischemic stroke of each age strata was generally higher with the conventional or dynamic methods compared to the ideal assessment.
+The risk of ischemic stroke for each age strata was generally higher with the conventional or dynamic methods compared to the ideal assessment.
 With heart failure, the tipping point (age 35 years) of NOACs was similar, irrespetive of methods used for stroke risk assessment.
 According to the results of ideal assessment, the age thresholds for the use of NOACs for patients with hypertension, diabetes mellitus, and vascular diseases were 50, 50 and 55 years, respectively.

 Conclusions: Ischemic stroke risk in AF is heterogeneous, depending on different risk factors with age being as an important driver of stroke risk.
-Age thresholds for the use of NOACs were different for AF patients having different single risk factors beyond sex despite the same CHA2DS2-VASc score point (1 for males and 2 for females); that is, 35 years for heart failure, 50 years for hypertension and diabetes, and 55 years for vascular diseases.
+Age thresholds for the use of NOACs were different for AF patients having different single risk factors beyond sex despite the same CHA2DS2-VASc score point (1 for males and 2 for females); that is, 35 years for heart failure, 50 years for hypertension or diabetes, and 55 years for vascular diseases.

 Key words: atrial fibrillation; age, NOACs